Data Reliability Scoring

 \end{enumerate} \end{definition} \Cref{eq:stratified} approximates the second form of the Gram determinant in~\cref{eq:gramdet} by summing over all permutations.
 The first step is a stratified sampling to collect one report of each label in $Col$ and $Row$ respectively.
 The term $\mathbf{1}[y_{i,Row} = y_{j,Col}]$ approximates the inner product between the observation distributions of reports $i$ and $j$, and the extra $\vq_{\hat{\vx}}(i)\vq_{\hat{\vx}}(j)$ offset the stratified sampling.

-The stratified-matching estimator only requires each label to have at least two true data points.
-If any label occurs fewer than two times, the estimator returns zero and yields a worse score than truthful data.
-The following result shows that under mild balance conditions, the stratified-matching estimator preserves exact match ordering over linearly independent experiments.
+The stratified-matching estimator only requires each reported label to occur at least twice.
+If any reported label occurs fewer than two times, the estimator returns zero and yields a worse score than truthful data.
+The following result shows that, under mild balance conditions, the stratified-matching estimator preserves exact-match ordering over linearly independent experiments.

-\begin{proposition} Given $\mathcal{X} = [d]$ and $L\ge 1$, the stratified-matching estimator in \cref{def:stratified} preserves exact ordering on $\mathcal{P}_{\text{indep}}$, $\mathcal{Q}_{L}$, and $N = 2Ld$. \end{proposition}
+\begin{proposition} Given $\mathcal{X} = [d]$ and $L\ge 1$, the stratified-matching estimator in \cref{def:stratified} preserves exact ordering on $\mathcal{P}_{\text{indep}}$, $\mathcal{Q}_{L}$, and $N\ge 2Ld$. \end{proposition}